yemifatodu/Sale_Data_MeriSkill_internship_project/README.md

 City: City where the product was shipped.
 Hour: Hour of the day when the order was placed.

 - **Business Problem:** The core business problem addressed by this project is understanding sales performance in 2019 across various dimensions, such as time (monthly, hourly), product categories, and geographic locations.
-The goal is to identify high-performing periods, products, and regions, and to uncover any potential areas for improvement.
-The analysis provides actionable insights to enhance future sales strategies, optimize inventory management, and better align marketing efforts with consumer demand.
+Its aim is to pinpoint high performers by data-driven time frames, products, and geographic locations and discover opportunities for optimization.
+This paper affords practical implications to improve future sales goals, stock position, and targeted marketing.

 ---

 ## **Data Analyst Experience and Project Insights**

-As a data analyst for the Meri Skill Internship project, I applied several key skills to analyze the sales dataset for 2019.
-These skills were instrumental in deriving meaningful insights and recommendations from the data.
+The Meri Skill Internship project is a virtual internship with an actual firm and as the data analyst, numerous skills were applied to assess the sales dataset of 2019.
+These skills proved very handy in gaining as much insights and recommendations from the data as possible.
 Here’s how each skill contributed to the findings and insights:

 ### **1. Data Cleaning**